 Now that we have the supporting structure, we can add other layers, like battens, roofing and siding for the walls…

-…and even lightning fixtures can be distributed automatically, using Smart Details:
+…and even lighting fixtures can be distributed automatically, using Smart Details:

 Finally, we can create shop drawings and schedules with all elements automatically dimensioned and tagged.